Discover Central Geelong in the palm of your hand.Get the App

 pavilion houses a rare and beautifully restored c.
 1892 Armitage - Herschell steam driven carousel and an 1898 Gavioli Band Organ.

-Don’t forget to take a photo of your Santa experience using your smart phone or tablet and post it to social media using #geelongchristmas and tag @lovecentralgeelong.
-Look for the AR symbol on the Central Geelong Christmas Trail and discover new public artworks and the Green Spine and Laneways Precinct along the way.
-Presented by Central Geelong Marketing and the City of Greater Geelong.
+Don’t forget to take a photo of your augmented experience using your smart phone or tablet and post it to social media using #geelongchristmas and tag @lovecentralgeelong.
+Look for the AR symbol on the Central Geelong Christmas Trail.
+For an augmented experience at home print off our Christmas colouring sheets and using the same free 'Creativitek' app watch your colouring come to life with the colours you have chosen.
+Click here to download the sheets.
+Presented by Central Geelong Marketing.